 Workman on Canada Place by Joe Mabel / Wikimedia Commons / CC BY-SA 3.0

-Canada’s unemployment rate fell to 6.8% in September 2014, the lowest level in nearly 6 years while B.C.’s unemployment rate held steady at 6.1%.
-Unfortunately for those aged 15 – 24, the B.C. rate was at 11.4% compared to a rate of 5.3% for those 25 and older.
-Gains in the forestry industry were offset by cutbacks in mining, especially coal miners.
+Canada’s unemployment rate rose slightly to 6% in August 2018, while B.C.’s unemployment rate was 5.2% as of June.
 In Vancouver itself, a major Pacific Rim port, the main areas of the local economy are: trade, film, natural resources – mining and forestry and some energy – technology, and tourism.
 A random sampling of a popular employment site will give you a wide variety of positions being hired for in services, manufacturing, academics, and tech, but many are mid-level positions and up.

-While Australia’s overall unemployment rate edged up to 6.1% in September 2014, Victoria’s youth unemployment rate for people aged 15 – 24 rose to 13.8% in July.
-Parts of suburban Melbourne were some of the worst hit areas.
+Australia’s overall unemployment rate stayted at 5.3% in August, while Melbourne's was 5.7%.
 Melbourne itself, however, is a booming and diversified economy if you have some work experience in the right areas.
 Its economy is somewhat similar to Vancouver’s with major sectors such as finance, manufacturing, IT, education, logistics and transportation, and tourism.
 It is Australia’s major port – like Vancouver’s role as Canada’s major port – and trade with Asia is crucial obviously.
 Due to changes instituted by the Australian government in 2012, you are no longer able to submit an application for a work visa automatically and must, at least in most cases, submit to a review.
 As well, there now is a quota system in place.
 Invitations for immigrant visas can be issued by State governments, Victoria in this case.
 Go here to find out more information on this.
 Here is a comparison of jobs in the two cities: